baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 syntactic sugar for the union type `Integer | Null`.
 Disjointness plays a crucial role in Ceylon's approach as we need to ensure that values of the Null type are disjoint to values of other objects.
-The problem of null is ofcourse a very well-known one in mainstream languages.
+The problem of null is of course a very well-known one in mainstream languages.
 We think a takeaway of the paper for mainstream programmers is that union types, disjointness and disjoint switches allow a clean and simple way to ensure that code that may contain null values checks for